 AdventHealth Manchester is committed to the safety of their patients, the community, and their team members.
 AdventHealth has implemented new deep-cleaning procedures, modified access points, and is following social distancing guidelines in waiting rooms and reception areas.
 The restrictions are as follows effective 5-26-20 (please note these are subject to change):

-• Visitation hours are from 9:00 am to 4:00 pm and will be restricted to one visitor per day, which must be the same visitor per day except for pediatric, labor & delivery, end of life, and critical care patient families.
+• Visitation hours are from 9:00 am to 4:00 pm and will be restricted to one visitor per day, which must be the same visitor per day except for pediatric, labor and delivery, end of life, and critical care patient families.
 Pediatric patients can have two visitors per day; this must be the same two visitors per day.
 The authorized patient visitor will be asked to remain with the patient during their stay and must follow guidelines set forth by the hospital.

 • All visitors must be 16 years of age and older.

-• No Overnight guest will be permitted.
+• No Overnight guest will be permitted unless approved by administration.

 • Patients, when applicable, will be pre-screened on the phone prior to their appointment, then screened again upon arrival at the hospital or any outpatient services.
 Prior to entry of any of our locations, including offsite clinics, everyone will be screened and will be given a mask to wear.